acm-ribeiro/magmact-gen/README.md

-# APOSTLGen #
+# MAGMACT-Gen #

-APOSTLGen automatically generates an APOSTL specification based on an existing OpenAPI Specification document.
+MAGMACT-Gen automatically generates an APOSTL specification based on an existing OpenAPI Specification document.
 The generated specification is an extension of the original OAS JSON file.

-Currently, APOSTLGen is not able to generate invariants.
+Currently, MAGMACT-Gen is not able to generate invariants.
 As such, we provide a useful catalog with useful templates for the user to complement the generated specification.

 The generated JSON file can then be used by PETIT - a tool to automate the microservice testing process.